SergioPrinci/rococo/README.md

 -Go to sources and write into botdata.txt token(the bot one), password(must be a number), and member ID(with developer mode).

--Add facts, personalized answers to drops or cards with the card creator and enjoy!
+-Add facts, personalized answers to drops or cards with the card creator!

+-Run the bot before making it join the guild via the discord developer portal link

+-Enjoy!

 For every problem, or tip, tell me, I will be happy to help/answer!